mapping-elections/elections-data/README.md

 - `candidates.csv`.
 All of the candidates in the NNV dataset, with additional information from the Congressional Biographical Directory where available.
 - `congbio_elected.csv`.
 A list of who was elected in Congressional elections, according to the Congresional Biographical Directory.
 - `congressional-candidate-totals.csv`.
 The total votes for each candidate in Congressional elections.
 - `congressional-counties-parties.csv`.
 The total votes for each party by county in a Congressional election.
+This data can be mapped by county using the AHCB county shapefiles.
-This data can be mapped by county using the AHCB county data.
+- `congressional-counties.csv`.
+The votes for each candidate by county in a Congressional election.
+This data can be mapped by county using the AHCB county shapefiles.
 - `congressional-elections-dates.csv`.
 The best approximation of which date to use for each of the state Congressional elections.
 - ` elections.csv`.
 The elections (i.e., ballots) listed in the NNV dataset that pertain to Congressional elections.
 - `maps-to-elections.csv`.
 Each ID from the Mapping Elections project gathers together the ballots from NNV into a map of all Congressional elections happening in that state.
 - `maps.csv`.
 Contains an ID for each map created by the Mapping Elections project, which can be used with `maps-to-elections.csv` to gather the election returns from NNV.
 - `staterepresentative-candidate-totals.csv`.
 The total votes for each candidate in selected elections for state representatives.
 - `staterepresentative-counties-parties.csv`.
 The total votes for each party by county in a selected elections for state representatives.
-This data can be mapped by county using the AHCB county data.
+This data can be mapped by county using the AHCB county shapefiles.

 Directories:

 - `congressional-parties-by-state/`.
 This directory contains the data in `congressional-counties-parties.csv`, but split apart into one file per state and Congress identified by MEAE ID.
 This format may be more convenient for mapping in GIS and other software.
+- `congressional-candidate-counties-by-state/`.
+This directory contains the data in `congressional-counties.csv`, but split apart into one file per state and Congress identified by MEAE ID.
+This format may be more convenient for mapping in GIS and other software.
-- `congressional-candidates-by-state/`.
+- `congressional-candidate-totals-by-state/`.
 This directory contains the data in `congressional-candidate-totals.csv`, but split apart into one file per state and Congress identified by MEAE ID.
 This format may be more convenient for mapping in GIS and other software.
 - `towns/`.
 This directory contains latitutes and longitudes from the states that reported significant numbers of election returns by town in the NNV dataset.

 ## License